 Encourage them to Speak-Up

 If your child is getting bullied, you should encourage and advise them to speak up.
 It will help them get the support they need to deal with the situation.
 It would be best if you also told them that it’s not their fault and you are there for them.

 Report The Incident to The School

-Once you’re sure your child is being bullied, the next step is to report the incident to the school.
-In Arizona, schools are required by law to have a policy in place to deal with bullying.
+Once you’re sure your child is experiencing bullying, especially if they acquire injuries, report the incident to the school.
+In Arizona, the law requires schools to have policies to deal with bullying.
 The school should also notify you of the steps to address the issue.

 Speak To an Arizona Bullying Attorney

 You can also speak or seek advice from an experienced Arizona bullying attorney.
 They will help you understand your options and take the necessary legal action.
 Speaking with an attorney should be your last resort, as it may escalate the situation.

 What Are the Different Types of Bullying in Arizona?